knative/eventing/docs/spec/motivation.md

 Kubernetes has no primitives related to event processing, yet this is an essential component in serverless workloads.
-Eventing introduces high-level primitives for event production and delivery with a focus on push over HTTP.
+Eventing introduces high-level primitives for event production and delivery with an initial focus on push over HTTP.
 If a new event source or type is required of your application, the effort required to plumb them into the existing eventing framework will be minimal and will integrate with CloudEvents middleware and message consumers.

 Knative eventing implements common components of an event delivery ecosystem: enumeration and discovery of event sources, configuration and management of